liferay/liferay-docs/discover/portal/articles-dxp/190-managing-users/11-auditing-users/02-configuring-user-audits.markdown

 	#logMessageFormat="JSON"
 	outputToConsole="true"

 As you can see, these are the same options from the Control Panel.
-Edit them you see fit.
+Edit them as you see fit.

 Regardless of configuration approach, you must also extend Liferay's